michaeltlombardi/pentola-book/manuscript/02-character-creation/g-knacks.md

 Knacks are special abilities characters can possess, tied to _who they are_ and _what they repeatedly do_ - a character's knacks are a statement about a character's _gestalt_, the qualities which are more than the sum of a character's individual parts.
 Knacks derive from personality traits, behaviors, vocations, and core beliefs.

-Characters begin play with three randomly determined knacks at magnitude 3.
+Characters begin play with a randomly determined knack at magnitude 3.

-To determine a new knack, roll a d8 on the formula table and then a d30 four times to determine the quirk, form, effect, and element.
+To determine a new knack, roll a d8 on the formula table and then a d20 four times to determine the quirk, form, effect, and element.
+Alternatively, for faster generation, roll a d8 on the formula table and then a d20 once, reading directly across the second table to determine the quirk, form, effect, and element.

 If the combination doesn't make sense, roll again or pick an appropriate option from the list.

 Some knacks may be predetermined and provided by the referee as resulting from a particular organization, skill, or vocation.